-The Salvation Army (TSA): TSA has activated one IMT and set up two operations, in conjunction with SBTC and Texans on Mission (TOM).
+The Salvation Army (TSA): TSA has activated one IMT and set up two operations, in conjunction with SBTC and TOM.
 Operations in Harris and Wharton Counties will house TSA, SBTC and TOM, as well as two field kitchens and disaster support teams.

-TSA has eight feeding units serving meals in Brazoria, Harris, Matagorda, and Wharton Counties.
-TSA has seven additional mobile feeding units serving meals in Libert, Montgomery, and San Jacinto Counties as of July 10.
-An additional five mobile feeding units started on July 11.
-To date, TSA has provided 6,498 meals, 1,710 drinks, and 1,975 snacks.
+TSA has twenty feeding units serving meals Brazoria County, Matagorda County, Wharton County, Harris County, San Jacinto County, Montgomery County, and Liberty County.
+Field kitchen operations in Wharton anticipate 2800 meals daily and field kitchen operations in Houston anticipate 5000, with an increase to 8000-8500 when serving with all 20 units.
+TSA has seven additional mobile feeding units serving meals in Libert, Montgomery, and San Jacinto Counties.
+An additional mobile feeding unit will begin serving Saturday, July 13th.
+On July 11, five additional mobile feeding units were activated.
+To date, TSA has provided 25,224 meals, 24,151 drinks, and 6,003 snacks.